 • Const.
-Robert Daniel, the head trainer for RCMP’s tactical training section
+Robert Daniel, the senior trainer for RCMP’s tactical training section

 • Fire Chief Deryn Rizzi, Vaughan Fire and Rescue